Cadco25/LAC_NC_TN/README.md

 - `2_UnivariableRegression.R` includes the correlation analysis and univariable models used to determine which potential predictors would be retained for the multivariable model.
 - `3_MultivariableRegression.R` contains the manual backward elimination used to identify a final parsimonious model.
 - `4_GeographicallyWeightedRegression.SAS` contains SAS code for running the negative binomial geographically weighted regression model, including the golden search selection for identifying the optimal bandwidth and the non-stationarity test.
 Note that this file contains code to save the results of the models (e.g., coefficients, residuals, and local p-values) in csv files that can be joined to geographic boundaries to create maps of the results.
--`C_GWNBR` is the SAS Macro for the negative binomial geographically weighted regression from [da Silva and Rodrigues (2016)](https://chat.openai.com/c/a6c4169e-cd13-48f9-9e7f-27df47bd29de) (see this link).
+    - `C_GWNBR` is the SAS Macro for the negative binomial geographically weighted regression from [da Silva and Rodrigues (2016)](https://chat.openai.com/c/a6c4169e-cd13-48f9-9e7f-27df47bd29de) (see this link).